Mattlister/designandconquer/README.md

 5. Stunning videos with inspriing music are used as mentioned before to really showcase the adventure.

-6. 'The Location' is pinpointed to the heading of the holiday.
+6. 'The Location' is pinpointed to the central point of the holiday.
 Seperate markers on the map shows locations where you choose your adventure.

 ### For the user